NYU will host “Writing Animals: A Symposium,” a conversation on animal genres featuring authors and faculty in Animal Studies, on Wed., Oct. 11.

 New York University will host “Writing Animals: A Symposium,” a conversation on animal genres featuring authors and faculty in Animal Studies at NYU, on Wed., Oct.
 11, 3-7:30 p.m., at NYU Center for the Humanities (20 Cooper Square, Room 503, [between 5th and 6th Streets]).

 • Charles Siebert, author, journalist, poet, and contributing writer for the New York Times Magazine, who will deliver the keynote address;

 • Karen Jay Fowler, novelist, author of We Are All Completely Beside Ourselves;

 • Alexandra Horowitz, scientist, author of Being a Dog: Following Dogs into a World of Smell; and

 • Andy Newman, writer of the New York Times’ “Pet City” column

 The symposium, co-sponsored by Animal Studies at NYU as well as the university’s Center for the Humanities, Department of English, and Creative Writing Program, is free and open to the public.
-Registration is required—to do so, please click here.
+Registration is required.
 For more information, please call 212.992.7950.

 Subways: 6 (Astor Place); R, W (8th Street)